 - Time between soldering and cleaning – The longer flux residues sit on the PCB, the harder they are to remove.
 We have consulted on cases where PCBs sitting over a weekend lead to unexpected white residues.

 - Amount of flux used – Excessive flux or high solids content gives you that much more to remove.
 The variability of manual soldering make this a particular issue.
 Often best practice training will produce cleaner PCBs at the end of the line, even with no other change to the cleaning process.

-- Solvency match – The better the solvency match you have between soil and cleaning solution, the less effort that is needed, and the fewer headaches you’ll have.
-As a quick test, place a drop of cleaning solution on a PCB that has been coated with flux and run through the reflow oven.
+- Solvency match – The better the solvency match you have between soil and cleaning solution the less effort needed, and the fewer headaches you’ll have.
+As a quick test, place a drop of cleaning solution on a PCB that has been coated with flux and run it through the reflow oven.
 After 1 or 2 minutes, wipe it off and see if it removed that area of the flux.
 If it does, it will then be a matter of developing an efficient cleaning process.
-If it doesn’t, find another cleaner, because you will be fighting it constantly.
+If it doesn’t, find another cleaner that is more effective or you will be fighting it constantly.
 A general mismatch of the cleaner to the contamination type can be inferred by examining how the contamination coats the board.
 If the areas of residue are patchy in nature, then incomplete cleaning is indicated.
-Increase cleaning time and/or temperature should help.
+Increasing the cleaning time and/or temperature should help.
 If the contamination appears as an even layer over the board surface, then you are not using the right cleaner for the residue present.

 - Cleaner residence time – If you have a good solvency match, it is a matter of identifying the right amount of exposure time that is needed to fully clean the PCB.
 In an inline cleaning system, this would be achieved by adjusting the belt speed.